seung-lab/znn-release/docs/install.rst

 Python Interface
 ================

 To facilitate the usage of ZNN, we have built a python interface.
 It supports training of boundary and affinity map.
-Please refer to the `python` folder for further information.
+Please refer to the `python<https://github.com/seung-lab/znn-release/tree/master/python>`_ folder for further information.

 Resources
 ---------
-For step by step installation instruction for Linux, please refer to `travis file <https://github.com/seung-lab/znn-release/blob/master/.travis.yml>`_.
+For step by step installation instruction for Linux, the `travis file <https://github.com/seung-lab/znn-release/blob/master/.travis.yml>`_ shows the commands to setup it up in Ubuntu.